noiseprotocol/noise_spec/noise.md

 An application built on Noise must consider several issues:

- * **Choosing crypto functions**:  The `25519` DH functions are recommended for typical uses, though the `448` DH functions might offer some extra security in case a cryptanalytic attack is developed against elliptic curve cryptography.
+ * **Choosing crypto functions**:  The `25519` DH functions are recommended for typical uses, though the `448` DH functions might offer extra security in case a cryptanalytic attack is developed against elliptic curve cryptography.
 The `448` DH functions should be used with a 512-bit hash like `SHA512` or `BLAKE2b`.
-The `25519` DH functions may be used with a 256-bit hash like `SHA256` or `BLAKE2s`, though a 512-bit hash might offer some extra security in case a cryptanalytic attack is developed against the smaller hash functions.
+The `25519` DH functions may be used with a 256-bit hash like `SHA256` or `BLAKE2s`, though a 512-bit hash might offer extra security in case a cryptanalytic attack is developed against the smaller hash functions.  `AESGCM` is hard to implement with high speed and constant time in software.

  * **Extensibility**:  Applications are recommended to use an extensible data format for the payloads of all messages (e.g. JSON, Protocol Buffers).
 This